 April 27, 2014 Lehi 26th Ward, Lehi North Stake

 Traveled down to Lehi, Utah to listen to Elder Ben Banks, Emeritus Seventy.
 He and his wife Sister Sue Banks had previously lived in the Philippines for a number of years (four or more).
 Due to the fact that few Americans know the Philippines like he does.
 This energetic 82 year old traveled back to the Philippines after Typhoon Yolanda charged with the task of inspecting and finding missionary apartments.
 His goal and the goal of the first presidency of the church was to get the Philippines Tacloban Missionaries back to their mission.
 The members of the church living on the island of Leyte needed their missionaries back.
-Here are a few facts he shared with us.
+Here are a few facts he shared with us.-The Philippines is a country of natural calamities and natural disasters.

 -Typhoons are common occurrences in the Philippines.
 A typhoon is usually rated a 1, 2 or 3 based on it's strength.
 Typhoon Yolanda or Haiyan had to have a new category assigned to it as it is what they call a super typhoon and was rated a 5.
 Strongest storm recorded in the history of this earth.